Publisher’s Notes: JFK, Jr. Was an Audiophile!

 One frosty afternoon out of the blue (more like out of the snow), emerges John F. Kennedy, Jr.!
 From there the memory plays back like a scene from a favorite movie.

 The story begins in an audio salon known as Audio Arts, Ltd. In a downtown Manhattan called SoHo, i.e., South of Houston Street.
 It’s February, 1995, and I was moonlighting as an audio salesman.
-One frosty afternoon out of the blue (more like out of the snow), emerges John F. Kennedy, Jr.!
-From there the memory plays back like a scene from a favorite movie.
-John Jr. ties up his dog to the parking meter right outside the store, comes in, walks directly past me, goes all the way to the back where all the Jamo/Sony XBR/Lexicon/Pioneer home theater setup is crankin’ the latest laser discs (Oliver Stone’s JFK possibly).
+One frosty afternoon, out of the blue (more like out of the snow), emerges John F. Kennedy, Jr.!
+From there, the memory plays back like a scene from a favorite movie.
+John Jr. ties up his dog to the parking meter right outside the store, comes in, walks directly past me, goes all the way to the back where all the Jamo/Sony XBR/Lexicon/Pioneer home theater setup is crankin’ the latest laser discs (Oliver Stone’s JFK, possibly).
 He turns back and enters our big reference listening room on his left.
-I’m smiling now because this is the big money room and may be one week’s pay in a minutes work (a month’s pay if I can get this guy to buy the system in the big room).
+I’m smiling now because this is the big money room, and it may be equivalent to a week’s pay in a minute’s work (or a month’s pay if I can get this guy to buy the system in the big room).
 You KNOW he’s got the bread.
 Now, only if I get to nail some Goldmund reference digital products or the MBL amps on him ($40k per pair).
 Chump change for a man of his means.
 Or so I thought.
-I just knew that the Eggleston Andras we’d just received would triumph over common sense and he’d order, at the very least, two pair for home theater.
+I just knew that the Eggleston Andras we’d just received would triumph over common sense, and he’d order, at the very least, two pairs for home theater.

-I was very proud to have offered John Jr. the opportunity to hear what I consider a big part of what makes of us joyous.
-Once again, that common denominator Music served as the vehicle that put two people socially worlds apart together.
+I was very proud to have offered John Jr. the opportunity to hear what I consider a big part of what makes us joyous.
+Once again, music served as the common denominator that brought two people from socially different worlds together.
 (I’d seen John a few times before this, but all I could garner was a routine hello.)
 For me, a memorable occasion I’ll always cherish in light of his untimely death.
 John F. Kennedy became an audiophile before my very eyes!
 I’ll miss him.

 Jerry Gladstein’s System Best Sounding I’ve Heard!